Montclair State University station: Station layout and service

-On weekdays, every train on the Montclair-Boonton Line stops here.
+All Montclair–Boonton Line trains alight at this station.
 Midtown Direct service to New York Penn Station terminates here, as the line west of the nearby yard is not electrified.
 The station is a major transfer point for riders because many trains terminate here, it is the first station on the line with service to New York Penn Station, and it is the first local stop of express trains.

 Montclair State University is not served on weekends, with weekend service on the line terminating at Bay Street.